JurrianFahner/SimpleTestServer/README.md

 [Web.py](http://webpy.org) is embedded, to avoid broken repositories.

-To use this simple server on a linux environment it is as easy as:
+To use this simple server on a linux environment it is as easy as (after cloning this repository):
 ```bash
 python start.py
 ```